2019 Roger Federer tennis season

 Roger Federer's 2019 tennis season officially began on 30 December 2018, with the start of the Hopman Cup.
 His season ended on 16 November 2019, with a loss in the semifinals of the ATP Finals.
 Despite failing to defend his title at the Australian Open, Federer was able to maintain his ranking of World No. 3 by the end of the year.

+In this season, Federer won his 28th and final Masters 1000 title in Miami and his final career title in Basel.
+He ended his professional rivalry with Rafael Nadal in the semifinals of Wimbledon and contested his 31st and last major final of his career, losing to Novak Djokovic.
+Finally, Federer made his final appearance in a Masters 1000 tournament in Shanghai as well as his final US Open and ATP Finals appearances.